Actindo-AG/Documentation/DatabaseAndReporting/Operation/01_ExecuteManagedQueries.md

 4. Open a new browser window and paste the copied link from your clipboard.

-5. Click the [ENTER] key to execute the query in your web browser.
+5. Press the [ENTER] key to execute the query in your web browser.
     The query is executed.
-The query results are downloaded in a CSV or an XML format file.
+The query results are downloaded in the selected file format.
 By default, the file is saved in the downloads folder of your device.

     > [Info] If the selected query contains a placeholder, an error messages is displayed, as no parameters can be bound.

 [comment]: <> (Download via public download sollte möglich als CSV und XML Datei.
-Momentan funktioniert nur als CSV -Link hat nur CSV drin.
-Reported, Stand 27.03.2023)
+Momentan funktioniert nur als CSV - URL hat nur CSV drin.
+Reported, Stand 20.04.2023)